mostafaelbeih1995/pokemonExtension/README.md

 ## How to run

-First you need to clone this repository.
+Download this repo as zip or clone it.

+unzip folder

-Open Google chrome and access `chrome://extensions/`
+Open Google chrome and write in the url `chrome://extensions/` to open extensions

 Turn on the developer mode and choose the load unpacked option.

-Open the POKEMONEXTENSION folder and catch all Pokemons!
+Open the unzipped folder and catch all Pokemons!

 ## 🔍 Project Breakdown
 Your extension does the following: